damian-krawczyk/damiankrawczyk.com/docs/projects/gov-pl-info/index.rst

   `Anti-crisis shield <https://t.me/s/gpi_koronawirus?q=Anti-crisis+shield>`_,
   etc.

-Finally, this solution is dedicated for everyone who wants to give yourself a break from Facebook, Twitter, TV or radio.
+Finally, this solution is dedicated to everyone who wants to give themselves a break from Facebook, Twitter, TV or the radio.

 How it works
 ------------